Print this page

 A D V E R T I S E M E N T S

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure) however, the part to do the recall repair was not yet available.
+The contact received notification of NHTSA Campaign Number: 24V031000 (STRUCTURE); however, the part to do the recall repair was not yet available.
+The local dealer was contacted.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The contact stated while driving at an undisclosed speed, the A-pillar detached from the vehicle.
-The dealer was made aware of the failure but confirmed that parts were not yet available.
+The manufacturer was made aware of the issue.
+The contact stated while driving on the highway at 75 MPH, the front passenger-??s side A-pillar trim clip detached and separated from the vehicle.
+The contact was unable to recover the trim clip.
+The vehicle was taken to a dealer; however, the contact was informed that parts were not yet available.
 The vehicle was not repaired.
-The manufacturer was made aware of the failure.
 The failure mileage was unknown.
 VIN tool confirms parts not available.

 Explorer